Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Numerical Experiments

+We investigate numerically the following: (1) high-order temporal convergence, (2) effectiveness of the xKrylov iterations in capturing the range of solution, (3) performance of the ACS preconditioner to solve the reduced GSE, and (4) verification of the overall computational complexity.}

-Figure~\ref{fig:convergence_comparison} illustrates the \( L_1 \) error norm vs time stepping size characterized by $\lambda_D$ by showcasing the performance of the adaptive-rank integrator for BE, DIRK2, and DIRK3.
-The expected temporal error order of convergence for our proposed adaptive-rank integrators, depicted by lines with markers, is observed.
+\textbf{High-Order Temporal Convergence:} Figure~\ref{fig:convergence_comparison}(a) illustrates the \( L_1 \) error norm vs time stepping size (characterized by $\lambda_D$) by showcasing the performance of the adaptive-rank integrators for BE, DIRK2, and DIRK3.
+The expected asymptotic order of convergence of the temporal error for the adaptive-rank integrators, depicted by lines with markers, is observed.
+Additionally, the algorithm adeptly captures the rank evolution of the solution in the $x$, $y$, and $z$ directions, as illustrated in Figure~\ref{fig:convergence_comparison}(b).

-We performed a computational complexity study to demonstrate the proposed algorithm has a linear complexity with respect to \(N\), the number of grid points per dimension.
-The mesh size \( N = N_x = N_y \) varied between $100$ and $31000$ and the time step was fixed at \( \Delta t = 10^{-3} \).
-This range of mesh sizes is chosen to prevent the \( O( r^3) \) contribution of the coefficient matrix GMRES solver from polluting the mesh-resolution scaling.

-Figure~\ref{fig:complexity_comparison}(a) displays $N$ vs. computational time.
-We observe that the complexity remains linear with respect to \(N\).

-Figure \ref{fig:complexity_comparison}(b) shows the computational time required for solving the projected generalized Sylvester equation via preconditioned GMRES-ACS vs. rank for a single time step using BE with \( N = 10,000 \) and \( \epsilon_{\texttt{GMRES}} = 10^{-10} \).
-To examine the computational scaling corresponding to the expansion of the Krylov basis, we allowed the basis to grow without truncation, recording the simulation time required for the GMRES solve at each basis augmentation iteration.
-This figure verifies the expected cubic scaling, e.g. \( \mathcal{O}( r^3) \).
-From the above study, we verify that the predominant complexity of our approach is \( \mathcal{O}(N r^2 + r^3) \), effectively reducing the complexity of full rank methods, yet maintain their high-order convergence.

-We investigate next the impact of the proposed preconditioner in the S-step by comparing the performance of the GMRES solver with and without the preconditioner.
-Figure~\ref{prec_GMRES} showcases the GMRES residual history as a function of the number of iterations for both preconditioned and unpreconditioned cases for mesh sizes ranging from $200$ to $2500$, in a single time step with \( \Delta t = 0.01 \).
-It is observed that preconditioning significantly accelerates convergence, with the convergence rate independent of the mesh size, which is not the case for unpreconditioned GMRES.